 Year-long project: Gratitude Book Project

 For my project, I chose to create three separate profiles about four of my friends, Adam Bagul, Daniel Streaty, Jasmin Landy, and Valerie Silva.
 Creating these profiles was important work in showing not only the importance of connection and friendship, but the value of listening and understanding.
-In order to do this I began to think back about moments with their friends in order to story their characteristics and complexities.
+In order to do this I began to think back about moments with these friends in order to tell a story about their characteristics and complexities.
 I wanted to show all that they are rather than just tell what they mean to me, this included noting many of their traits.
 Not only did I learn more about myself and my writing through this project, but I learned the impact of giving people the space to be heard.

 Link to book project.